 Steven Beer is a partner in the New York office of Lewis Brisbois and a National Chair of the firm’s Entertainment, Media & Sports Practice.
-Steven concentrates his practice on film, television, and music matters.
-He represents industry-leading film, television, and music companies and has acted as counsel to numerous award-winning writers, directors, producers, and multi-platinum musical artists.
-Steven regularly negotiates rights deals for film and television projects.
+Steven concentrates his practice on film, television, and music matters, where he represents industry-leading film, television, and music companies and has acted as counsel to numerous award-winning writers, directors, producers, and multi-platinum musical artists.

 He also frequently writes and lectures about film finance, production and distribution, as well as music issues and matters related to young artists.
 Steven co-authors the Legal FAQ column for Documentary Magazine, published by the International Documentary Association.
 Allworth Press published Your Child’s Career in Music and Entertainment: The Prudent Parent’s Guide in 2015.
 In 2012, his article “The New Renaissance Paradigm – A Break-through Time For Artists” was published in the inaugural edition of the Berkeley Entertainment Law Journal and his article “Life After Sundance: Distribution and Marketing for the 99 Percent” was published in Indiewire.

 Steven serves as a trustee to the City Parks Foundation and is co-chair of the Arts Committee responsible for SummerStage, NYC’s largest free performing arts festival.
-He is also a Rooftop Films board member and plays ice hockey in his spare time.
+He is also plays ice hockey in his spare time.